mannas006/Grammar-fixer-app/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Replace placeholders like `your-username` with your actual GitHub username, and `your_api_key_here` with your GPT API key.
 ---

-Replace placeholders like `your-username` with your actual GitHub username, and `your_api_key_here` with your GPT API key.

-Save this content in a file named `README.md` in the root directory of your GitHub repository.
-You can also add more sections or customize the content further based on your project's specific details and requirements.